rei-kes/Scripts/TypicalColors2/README.md

 notes:

-* syn v3 only, due to esp
+* Intended to be used with Synapse V3 because of it's drawing library

-* currently only 1 feature, projectile aimbot
+* Currently only a projectile aimbot demo
-    * projectile aimbot iffy currently, works best with direct hit
+    * Was going to implement more features, but seeing as Synapse is now dead I don't see a use
+    * Seems to be some issues with raycasting where it will phase through geometry
-    * loves to overshoot with arc weapons
+    * Lackluster implementation of Demo's weapons
-    * offsets seem somewhat wrong?

-* recoding the rest, slowly, eventually

-* crackhead code

-etc etc
+* Don't use this on any accounts you care about, there may be new detections I am not aware about

+* Crackhead code, etc. etc.